dmiller/clojure-clr-next/_drafts/2025-10-18-inline-skating.md

 Ignoring the metadata, we have a simple function definitions that does host interop, calling a static method in the `clojure.lang.Util` class.

 You can ignore the `:static` metadata; it is no longer used.
 Of relevance is the `:inline` metadata.
-It's value is a function that takes a single argument and returns a list.
+Its value is a function that takes a single argument and returns a list.
 It is reminiscent of a macro definition, and in fact its use is similar.

 Suppose we are compiling and reach the expression: